harleycameron-rgb/bounded-mdl-residue-test/SPECIFICATION/md_residue_spec_v1.0.0.md

 ### 8.7 Compliance Requirement
 Any implementation of the benchmark must demonstrate correct behaviour on all test vectors to be considered compliant.
+## 9. Reference Implementation Requirements

+The reference implementation provides a minimal, transparent, and reproducible baseline for running the Bounded Predictive‑MDL Residue Test.
+It is not intended to be optimized; instead, it defines the canonical behaviour that all compliant implementations must match.

+Two reference implementations are required:

+- Python module: REFERENCE_IMPLEMENTATION/core.py
+- JavaScript module: REFERENCE_IMPLEMENTATION/core.js

+Both must follow the rules defined in this section.

+### 9.1 Purpose
+The reference implementation serves four functions:

+1. Demonstrate correct handling of MDL bounds
+2. Provide a canonical method for extracting residue
+3. Define the structure of the compressed core
+4. Provide a baseline for drift detection and stability analysis

+All third‑party implementations must match the behaviour of the reference implementation on all test vectors.

+### 9.2 Required Functions
+Both the Python and JavaScript modules must implement the following functions:

+#### 9.2.1 `compress(input_text)`
+Produces the Compressed_Core under fixed MDL constraints.
+Must return:

+- `core_structure`
+- `core_length`
+- `entropy_usage`
+- `horizon`
+- `depth`

+#### 9.2.2 `extract_residue(input_text, compressed_core)`
+Computes the irreducible remainder.
+Must return:

+- `residue_magnitude`
+- `residue_types`
+- `structural_trace`
+- `alignment_score`
+- `drift_vector`

+#### 9.2.3 `check_alignment(compressed_core, residue)`
+Evaluates predictive alignment and returns:

+- `alignment_score`
+- `violations`
+- `entropy_deviation`
+- `horizon_overrun`
+- `depth_limit_check`

+#### 9.2.4 `generate_bounded_response(compressed_core, residue)`
+Produces the final bounded response under MDL constraints.

+### 9.3 Determinism Requirement
+Both reference implementations must be fully deterministic.
+Identical inputs must produce identical outputs across all environments.
+No randomness, stochastic behaviour, or adaptive tuning is permitted.

+### 9.4 Bound Enforcement
+The reference implementation must enforce:

+- complexity ceiling
+- entropy budget
+- predictive horizon
+- inference depth limit

+Any violation must raise a standardized error.

+### 9.5 Output Format
+All functions must return JSON‑serializable objects matching the locked result format defined in Section 7.

+### 9.6 Cross‑Language Consistency
+The Python and JavaScript implementations must produce identical outputs for all test vectors.
+Differences in formatting, whitespace, or ordering are not permitted.

+### 9.7 Minimal Dependencies
+Reference implementations must use minimal external dependencies to ensure portability and reproducibility.
+Only standard library modules may be used.

+### 9.8 Versioning
+Reference implementations are versioned independently from the specification.
+Any change requires:

+- a new version tag
+- updated documentation
+- updated test vector metadata
+- a new release

+Retroactive modification is not permitted.